Casablanca derby: Incidents and memorable matches

 On October 20, 2007, during an encounter between rival team supporters, Hamza Eddali, a Wydad fan who was 17, died.
 He is to date the last person killed in the Casablanca derby.

 On April 18, 2010, after Raja beat Wydad with a score of 1–0, a fight broke out between Wydad and Raja fans.
 Over one hundred people were arrested.

-In 2012, Wydad requested the FIFA and Royal Moroccan Football Federation to count the 5 titles that the club won in the regional championship organized during the Colonial Era in Morocco by french authorities before the creation of the Moroccan federation in 1956 as Botola titles.
+In 2012, Wydad requested the FIFA and Royal Moroccan Football Federation to count the 5 titles that the club won in the regional championship organized during the Colonial Era in Morocco by French authorities before the creation of the Moroccan federation in 1956 as Botola titles.
 Their request was accepted and so, increased Wydad's Botola titles from 12 to 17.
 Wydad is the only club in Morocco to have their titles from the colonial era (before 1956) admitted by the FIFA.

-On November 23, 2019, the two rivals met in the second round of the Arab Club Championship.
+In November 2019, the two rivals met in the second round of the Arab Club Championship.
 This was the first time that the derby took place in a non-local competition.
 The first game ended 1–1, with Wydad leading by away goals.
 The second leg was one of if not the most epic match in derby history, with Wydad going up 4–1 with 15 minutes to play and Raja coming back to score in the 94th minute to make it 4–4, with Raja progressing on away goals.
 This is the record for most combined goals in derby history but the match is also notable for its extraordinary atmosphere, with numerous Tifos being displayed and fireworks and flares going off throughout the match, the latter of which there were so many it looked at times that the stands were on fire.